maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 **Step 5:** Close the new window, and observe that the Wireshark filter is set to a particular TCP stream (ex: “tcp.stream eq 0”).
 Based on what you now know about the TCP segment structure, explore this list of 10 or so packets.

 **Question 4**: Post a screenshot of the Wireshark window with the appropriate filter set.
 In a well-written paragraph, explain what is happening across the course of the TCP stream.
 Hint: not all of the packets are for transporting the message you typed into the terminal.
 There is a lot of other plumbing that is happening behind the scenes, and which is now exposed to you in Wireshark.

-## Section 4: Extra Credit Opportunity

-This lab has given you an inside look as to how TCP and UDP operate.
-You observed that the messages you were sending were transmitted in plain text, where they could be easily captured and interpreted.

-As an **_optional_** extra credit problem, you add the barest modicum of cryptographic protection to your message by using the ROT13 substitution cipher.
-Essentially, we can replace each letter with the 13th letter after it in the alphabet, with “a” becoming “n,” “b” becoming “o”, and so on.
-For example, the ROT13 encrypted version of the plaintext message “tcp” would be “gpc.”
-To explore more, use the simple demo tool available at [https://rot13.com](https://rot13.com).

-For up to 5 points of extra credit, make a copy of UDPServer.py and call it UDPServerROT13.py.
-Modify the source so that, rather than returning the uppercase version of the message sent by the client, it returns the ROT13 encrypted version.
-Provide the complete source code of UDPServerROT13.py, and a screenshot of your code in operation (from the client side).

-Since this is extra credit, we leave the research on how to accomplish this to you.

 [^1]:
      Perhaps this is why I do not have more friends.